paulsbruce/paulsbruce.io/_posts/2025/2025-01-16-to-found-and-seek.markdown

 # What I'm Working On in the Mean Time

 The past 7 months have not been boring or a waste.
 I have gotten so many things done that the prior job just didn't provide time or headspace for.
-In retrospect, I now see that it's important to retain an afternoon a weekend to do 'me time' (or at least digital housekeeping and upkeep) to continuously keep this in balange.
+In retrospect, I now see that it's important to retain an afternoon a weekend to do 'me time' (or at least digital housekeeping and upkeep) to continuously keep this in balance.

 For now, every morning, I get a fresh coffee and kick out a TODO list for the day.
 It always starts with "have to's" first, then any "get to" projects.
 My have-tos are prioritized first with professional, then house-related things, then volunteering.
 It's my low tech personal kanban.

 Of the projects I've completed recently or currently working on are:

 * (current) Co-chair of 'IEEE P2675.2 Observability'
-  * Working with Ruth Lennon, Mark Underwork and others to develop a normative standard for observability in the context of highly regulated industries
+  * Working with Ruth Lennon, Mark Underwood and others to develop a normative standard for observability in the context of highly regulated industries
   * this is a follow-on to years of significant contributing authorship of [IEEE/ISO/IEC 32675 DevOps - Building reliable and secure systems including application build, package and deployment](https://www.iso.org/standard/83670.html)

 * Concluding DevOpsDays Boston